 What happens after I apply for OPT?

 Three to four weeks after submitting your OPT application, you will receive a receipt notice from USCIS.
-In the upper left corner, you will see a code beginning with EAC, followed by a set of numbers.
-This will be your case number.
+The receipt notice will have a case number, which is unique to your OPT application.
 You can track the status of your case online using this number.
-Be sure to save your receipt notice.
+Save your receipt notice.